The hard-core model on planar lattices: the disk-packing problem and high-density phases

 \section{Periodic ground states}

-{\bf 3.1.} Let us consider assumption (I).
-It turns out that, apart from a few exceptional values of $D$ on $\bbH_2$ and $\bbZ^2$ which have to be analyzed separately, the PGSs on $\bbW=\bbA_2, \bbH_2, \bbZ^2$ are constructed from {\it maximally-dense admissible} (MDA) sub-lattices $\bbE\subset\bbW$ by means of $\bbW$-shifts.
+{\bf 3.1.} Let us consider assumption {\bf{(I)}}.
+It turns out that, apart from a few exceptional values of $D$ on $\bbH_2$ and $\bbZ^2$ which have to be analyzed separately, the PGSs on $\bbW=\bbA_2, \bbH_2, \bbZ^2$ are given by {\it maximally-dense admissible} (MDA) sub-lattices $\bbE\subset\bbW$ and their $\bbW$-shifts.
 This is a non-trivial result established in \cite{MSS1, MSS2}.
 In the simplest cases an MDA sub-lattice arises because an admissible triangle of minimal area uniquely tessellates the corresponding lattice, up to lattice symmetries and shifts.
 (Cf. Theorem I in \cite{MSS1}, Lemma I and Theorem 1 (i) in \cite{MSS2}).
 A non-unique tessellation by a given minimal area triangle always leads to sliding (section 2.2 in \cite{MSS2}, section 8 in \cite{MSS1}).

 Furthermore, on $\bbH_2$ there are cases where no admissible triangle of minimal area tessellates the whole lattice.
 In the majority of these cases (constituting an infinite amount of values of $D$), an additional number-theoretical argument verifies that PGSs are still given by MDA sub-lattices (Theorem 1 (ii), Lemma 4.10 (cases $D^2=64, 67$) in \cite{MSS1}).
 Among the remaining cases there are values of $D$ for which some of the corresponding PGSs are not MDA sub-lattices.
 (Theorem 1 (ii), Lemma 4.10 (all cases except for $D^2=64$)).

 Observe that in all cases one can construct non-periodic ground states, e.g., by filling two half-planes with different PGSs.
 Additional clarifications are provided in section 3.6.